ElzbietaZofia/PORTFOLIO/README.md

 # Portfolio
 ## About me
 My name is Elżbieta Wilk and I am starting my career as a QA tester.
 Years of working as an Interior designer have taught me to analyze in detail all received documentation to create custom project proposals in alignment with client budget and needs.
-These skills will serve me well as a QA specialist.
+These skills will serve me as a QA specialist.
-My goal is to develop testing knowlage and technical skills.
+My goal is to develop testing knowledge and technical skills.
+At present I am intensively studying techniques and tools by attending online courses and by testing websites and applications.
 In this portfolio I would like to share some of my projects.
 ## Tools
 - Jira - Issue tracking and project management tool
 - Slack - Project management tool